Continuum limit of critical inhomogeneous random graphs: Scaling limit of rank-one graphs conditioned on being connected

-where the latter is defined in \eqref{eqn:pr-con-vp-a-cV-def}.
-Let $\cG_m$ be a $\bT_m^{\ord}$-valued random variable with distribution $\pr_{\con}$.
-Thus $\cG_m$ has the same distribution as a rank-one random graph with vertex set $[m]$ and connection probabilities $q_{ij} = 1-\exp(-ap_ip_j)$, \emph{conditioned on being connected}.
-We will think of $\cG_m \in \bG_m^{\con}$ as a measured metric space as described in Section \ref{sec:graph-tree-prelim} using the graph distance, and further assigning mass $p_i$ to vertex $i \in [m]$.
-The main result of this section shows that under some conditions, as $m\to\infty$, the metric space $\cG_m$ with graph distance rescaled by $\sigma(\vp)$ converges to a measured (random) metric space with distribution as described in Section \ref{sec:real-tree-shortcut-limit-object}.
-In addition to Assumption \ref{ass:aldous-AMP}, we need the following assumption on $a(m)$. \begin{ass} For some constant $\bar \gamma \in (0,\infty)$,
+Let $\cG_m$ be a $\bG_m^{\con}$-valued random variable with distribution $\pr_{\con}$.
+Thus $\cG_m$ has the same distribution as a rank-one random graph with vertex set $[m]$ and connection probabilities $q_{ij} = 1-\exp(-ap_ip_j)$, {conditioned on being connected}.
+We will think of $\cG_m \in \bG_m^{\con}$ as a measured metric space as described in Section \ref{sec:graph-tree-prelim} using the graph distance as the metric, and assigning mass $p_i$ to vertex $i \in [m]$.
+The main result of this section shows that under some regularity conditions on $\vp$ and $a$ as $m\to\infty$, the metric space $\cG_m$ with graph distance rescaled by $\sigma(\vp)$ converges to a measured (random) metric space with distribution as described in Section \ref{sec:real-tree-shortcut-limit-object}.
+In addition to Assumption \ref{ass:aldous-AMP}, we need the following assumption on $a(m)$: \begin{ass} There exists constant $\bar \gamma \in (0,\infty)$ such that

-\end{ass} The main aim of this section is to prove the following result. \begin{thm} Let $\cG_m$ be a $\bG_m^{\con}$-valued random variable with law $\pr_{\con}$.
+\end{ass} The main aim of this section is to prove the following result: \begin{thm} Let $\cG_m$ be a $\bG_m^{\con}$-valued random variable with law $\pr_{\con}$.
 Under Assumptions \ref{ass:aldous-AMP} and \ref{ass:additional-connected}, as $m \to \infty$,